SSINsch/ssinsch.github.io/README.md

 type: [Property of the project to be displayed in front of the project's info(toy or company name)]
 ---
 ```

-## Other formats
-It uses the markdown syntax by default, and there is no format other than the one mentioned above.
-You can use it as you like.

 ## License
 [The MIT License (MIT)](https://raw.githubusercontent.com/kssim/ap/master/LICENSE)